-9.6.1 Configure Identical Registration Intervals
+10.6.1 Configure Identical Registration Intervals

-In scenarios where the device does not send registrations to a server (e.g., a PBX), if the device receives a new REGISTER request from the same number (i.e., same AOR) but without an Authentication header, the device still sends a SIP 200 OK response to the user.
-This is because the AOR exists in the device's SBC registration database.
+In scenarios where the device does not forward user registrations to a server (e.g., a PBX) and the device receives a new REGISTER request from the same number (i.e., same AOR) but without an Authentication header, the device still sends a SIP 200 OK response to the user.
+This is because the AOR already exists in the device's registration database.
 Therefore, if an illegitimate user attempts to connect with a legitimate IP address and phone number (without authentication), the malicious user is able to connect and steal calls.

-To overcome this and prevent stealing of calls, ensure that you set the user and proxy registration times with identical values, as shown below:
+To overcome this issue and prevent stealing of calls, ensure that you set the user and proxy registration times with identical values.
+On the SBC General Settings page (Configuration tab > VoIP > SBC > SBC General Settings), do the following:

-- Define the duration of the periodic registrations between the user and the device in the 'SBC User Registration Time' field on the General Settings page (Configuration tab > VoIP > SBC > SBC General Settings): - Define the time interval (in seconds) for registering to the server (e.g., PBX) in the 'SBC Proxy Registration Time' field on the General Settings page (Configuration tab > VoIP > SBC > SBC General Settings):
+- Define the duration of the periodic registrations between the user and the device in the 'SBC User Registration Time' field. - Define the time interval (in seconds) that the device must register to the server (e.g., PBX) in the 'SBC Proxy Registration Time' field.

-Figure 17: Configured User Registration Time
+Figure 20: Configured User Registration Time on SBC General Settings Page